-On one end of the spectrum, manual NDE examinations are relatively simple, quick, and do not require any ancillary equipment; however, there is typically no detailed digital record of the NDE data created, meaning that the analysis or future reference, if desired.
-On the other end of the spectrum, provide a detailed digital record of the examination that can be reviewed and digitally stored for future reference.
-However, the data acquisition process is much more complicated, requires much more specialized equipment, and the overall examination process typically takes much longer.
-LATITUDE provides a compromise between these two extremes, minimizing the amount of additional equipment and set-up required while providing a spatially encoded digital record of the examination data.

-Relative to automated inspection equipment, several of the primary advantages of a LATITUDE encoded manual examination are:

-- Significantly reduces the average time spent per inspection location - Enables the creation of a digital record of the NDE data that can be used for future reference - Reduces the number of personnel required for scanning and data acquisition - Drastically reduces the amount of equipment needed for examinations - Battery power eliminates the need for a 120V power source. - Portability and compactness allows quick setup and breakdown when moving between inspection locations
+On one end of the spectrum, manual NDE examinations are relatively simple, quick, and do not require any ancillary equipment; however, there is typically no detailed digital record of the NDE data created, meaning that the LATITUDE transmitter attachment on a dual-Matrix PAUT Probe 34 LATITUDE INNOVATING THE NDE DATA ACQUISITION PROCESS- NDE data is not available for secondary analysis or future reference, if desired.
+On the other end of the spectrum, fully automated NDE examinations provide a detailed digital record of the examination that can be reviewed and digitally stored for future reference.
+However, the data acquisition process is much more complicated, requires much more specialized equipment, and the overall examination process typically much longer.
+LATITUDE takes provides а compromise between these two extremes, minimizing the amount of additional equipment and set-up required while providing a spatially encoded digital record of the examination data.
+Relative to automated inspection equipment, several of the primary advantages of a LATITUDE encoded manual examination are: - Significantly reduces the average time spent per inspection location - Enables the creation of a digital record of the NDE data that can be used for future reference - Reduces the number of personnel required for scanning and data acquisition - Drastically reduces the amount of equipment needed for examinations - Battery power eliminates the need for a 120V power source. - Portability and compactness allows quick setup and breakdown when moving between inspection locations 1-877-4SI-POWER 📞 www.structint.com 🌐 Typical Applications LATITUDE is simply a position tracking technology and, as such, can be applied to encode the position of many different types of NDE probes.
+Initially designed for application to pipe ranging from 6" to 36", the first applications of the technology have been focused on ultrasonic weld examination and corrosion mapping.
+In the nuclear industry, Section XI Automated PAUT exams of Dissimilar Metal Welds (DMWs) currently require the use of robotic scanner mechanisms to deliver automated PAUT examinations, which have proven to be both expensive and time-consuming.
+SI is currently working toward a qualified inspection procedure that incorporates the LATITUDE system to significantly